mever-team/transparency-service/README.md

 ## ⚡ Quickstart

-Clone this repository and install it in your virtual environment per:
+INstall *aicard* in a virtual environment like below.
+If you are a developer working on this repository, clone it and install it locally per `pip install -e package` instead.

 ```commandline
 python -m venv .venv